 7. Being On Your Feet Burns More Calories

 If you choose to walk more, don’t try to find opportunities to walk on an ad-hoc basis.
-Instead, build walking into your daily routine—by always walking to work or the grocery store, for instance.
+Instead, build walking into your daily routine.
 Keep your mind tuned for a choice that burns more calories.
 Common sense applies.
 Example: What’s going to help you lose fat?
 Shoveling or using a snowblower?
 Hence, you’re integrating incremental gains of health and fitness into routines that otherwise might not contribute to fat loss.

 If you choose to stand more, get a standing desk.
-You can find them on Amazon for as little as 50 dollars.
-You’ll probably need to alternate sitting and standing throughout the day, but even standing for a half an hour after every hour of sitting would be enough to net you more than two hours of extra standing time per day.
+You can find them on Amazon for as little as $50.
+You’ll probably need to alternate sitting and standing throughout the day, but even standing for a half hour after every hour of sitting would be enough to net you more than two hours of extra standing time per day.